stream-protocol/e-commerce-backend/README.md

 ## Community & Contributions

-The community and core team are available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can ask for support, discuss roadmap, and share ideas.
+The community and core team are available in [GitHub Discussions](https://github.com/medusajs/medusa/discussions), where you can ask for support, discuss the roadmap, and share ideas.

 Join our [Discord server](https://discord.com/invite/medusajs) to meet other community members.